srikant-n/mern-auth-demo/README.md

 # Auth Demo - MERN Stack

-An authentication demo webapp created using MERN Stack along with TypeScript and MaterialUI
+An authentication demo webapp created using MERN Stack and TypeScript.

 Solution for a challenge on devchallenges.io